-2 In other related studies, authors such as Ito and Sasaki, (2002) and Woo (2003) explored the existence of "capital crunch" by using the data of individual Japanese Banks.
+2 In other related studies, authors such as Ito and Sasaki (2002) and Woo (2003) explored the existence of "capital crunch" by using the data of individual Japanese banks.

-Japanese companies in the late 1990s and the early 2000s.
-Previous empirical studies have found that a company is more likely to fail if it is unprofitable, highly leveraged, and suffers cash-flow difficulties.3 Our probit models confirm this standard result.
-We, however, find that several measures on bank-specific financial health as well as defaults of major trading partners have additional impacts on borrower's probability of bankruptcy, even when observable characteristics relating to these borrower's financial variables are controlled for.
+In investigating the impacts of bank health on the probability of bankruptcy, we explore the causes of two types of bankruptcy: "bankruptcy for liquidation purposes" aimed at company liquidation (extinction) and "bankruptcy for reconstruction purposes" whereby the company pays off its debts while remaining in business.
+By incorporating recent contributions on multinomial probit models, we estimate a trinomial probit model as well as a binominal probit model for a sample of 6,266 unlisted Japanese companies in the late 1990s and the early 2000s.
+Previous empirical studies have found that a company is more likely to fail if it is unprofitable, highly leveraged, and suffers from cash-flow difficulties.3 Our probit models confirm this standard result.
+We find, however, that several measures of bank-specific financial health as well as defaults of major trading partners have additional impacts on a borrower's financial variables are controlled.

-In previous literature, there are several studies that investigated performance of small and medium firms using the firm-level data of unlisted firms in Japan.
-In particular, authors such as Omura et al. (2002) and Saito and Tachibanaki (2004) investigated determinants of defaults of unlisted firms in Japan.
-These previous studies, however, did not explore the bank effects on borrowers' performance by using a matched sample of borrowers and banks.4 Our study is thus new in showing that several measures on bank-specific financial health such as ratios of nonperforming loans have additional impacts on borrower's probability of bankruptcy in Japan.
+In previous literature, several studies have investigated the performances of small and medium firms using the firm-level data of unlisted firms in Japan.
+In particular, authors such as Omura et al. (2002) and Saito and Tachibanaki (2004) investigated the determinants of defaults of unlisted firms in Japan.
+These previous studies, however, did not explore the bank effects on borrowers' performances by using a matched sample of borrowers and banks.4 Our study is thus new in showing that several measures on bank-specific financial health, such as ratios of nonperforming loans, have additional impacts on a borrower's probability of bankruptcy in Japan.